powerbi-cli/powerbi-cli.github.io/content/reference-capacity.md

 ## pbicli capacity workload

-Manage the the state of capacity workloads
+Operations for working with the the state of capacity workloads

 ```bash
 pbicli capacity workload [--capacity] [-c]